 Read on to learn more about the best exercises to do while working.

-Our bodies thrive on movement and exercise, and it’s very difficult to get adequate amounts when working at a desk for eight to ten hours straight.
+Our bodies thrive on movement and exercise, and it isn’t easy to get adequate amounts when working at a desk for eight to ten hours straight.

-Stretching and relaxing the neck, hip flexors, and pecs can avoid them getting tight from prolonged sitting.
+Stretching and relaxing the neck, hip flexors, and pecs can prevent them from getting tight from prolonged sitting.
 Stretching, relaxing, and strengthening exercises, is effective ways to get in some movement and counteract the negative effect of sitting.

 Doorway Pec Stretch